 “We needed visibility across the board.”

 After studying this initial pain point – the shared mailbox – Syneos determined it needed to take its Intake system digital.
-After research into legal tech options, the team chose Xakia for its ability to meet the three needs it outlined.
-For the legal team, Xakia would provide full visibility into the workload, along with automated reports; for the business clients, Xakia’s Intake function would bring much-needed structure into what had been a frustrating “black hole.”
+After research into LegalTech options, the team chose Xakia for its ability to meet the three needs it outlined.
+For the in-house legal team, Xakia would provide full visibility into the workload, along with automated legal analytics and reports; for the business clients, Xakia’s Legal Intake function would bring much-needed structure into what had been a frustrating “black hole.”

 While change is never easy, Isaacson said business clients were responsive to the Legal Department’s messaging: “The shared mailbox is not working.
 We own that, we’re acknowledging that, and here’s how we’re going to fix it."